cisagov/pshtt/README.md

 #### Domain and redirect info
 >* `Domain` - The domain you're scanning!
 * `Base Domain` - The second-level domain of `Domain`.
-* `Canonical URL` - A judgment call based on the observed redirect logic of the domain.
+* `Canonical URL` -  One of the four endpoints described above; a judgment call based on the observed redirect logic of the domain.
 * `Live` - The domain is "live" if any endpoint is live.
 * `Redirect` - The domain is a "redirect domain" if at least one endpoint is a redirect, and all endpoints are either redirects or down.
 * `Redirect to` - If a domain is a "redirect domain", where does it redirect to?

 #### Landing on HTTPS
->* `Valid HTTPS` - A domain has "valid HTTPS" if it responds on port 443 at its canonical hostname with an unexpired valid certificate for the hostname.
+>* `Valid HTTPS` - A domain has "valid HTTPS" if it responds on port 443 at the hostname in its Canonical URL with an unexpired valid certificate for the hostname.
+This can be true even if the Canonical URL uses HTTP.
 * `Defaults to HTTPS` - A domain "defaults to HTTPS" if its canonical endpoint uses HTTPS.
 * `Downgrades HTTPS` -  A domain "downgrades HTTPS" if HTTPS is supported in some way, but its canonical HTTPS endpoint immediately redirects internally to HTTP.
 * `Strictly Forces HTTPS` - This is different than whether a domain "defaults" to HTTPS.
 A domain "Strictly Forces HTTPS" if one of the HTTPS endpoints is "live", and if both HTTP endpoints are either down or redirect immediately to any HTTPS URI.
 An HTTP redirect can go to HTTPS on another domain, as long as it's immediate.
 (A domain with an invalid cert can still be enforcing HTTPS.)